Tesla2fox/tesla2fox.github.io/_machine_learning/uplift_review.md

+In causal inference, we can divide the features ( X ) into four types:

+1. **Only related to treatment ( T )** — these features influence whether a unit receives treatment, but not the outcome.
+If we include too many of them, our causal effect estimate can become biased.
+2. **Only related to outcome ( Y )** — these features don’t affect treatment assignment, but they help predict the outcome more accurately.
+3. **Confounders**, which affect both ( T ) and ( Y ) — these are the key variables we must control for to remove bias.
+4. **Irrelevant variables**, which affect neither ( T ) nor ( Y ) — they don’t change bias, but they make the model less efficient and harder to train.

+Under the **unconfoundedness assumption**, if we can correctly adjust for the **propensity score**, we can obtain an unbiased estimate of the treatment effect.
+However, in real data, many features in ( X ) might be related to ( Y ) but not to ( T ).
+These parts don’t help causal estimation — they only add noise.
+Similarly, features that are related to ( T ) but not ( Y ) might create bias if we rely on them too much.

+So the key question is:

+> How can we automatically find the features that are truly related to both ( T ) and ( Y )?

+Neural networks like **DragonNet** tackle this by learning a **shared representation** — a hidden space that captures the common factors influencing both treatment and outcome.
+This allows the model to focus on the confounders — the variables that matter for causal inference — while ignoring irrelevant or noisy signals.
+As a result, the model can **reduce bias in causal effect estimation**, even though this might involve a small trade-off in predictive accuracy.

 ## Uplift Model Taxmony

 > Meta-Learner

 Meta-learner based.
 The basic idea of this line is to use the existing prediction methods to build the estimator for the users’ responses, which may be global (i.e., S-Learner) or divided by the treatment and control groups (i.e., T-Learner) .
 Based on this, different two-step learners can be designed by introducing various additional operations, such as **X-Learner (Which is used to handle the inbalance dataSet. ~~The training process is very similar with Double machine learning~~ )** , R-Learner (?), and DR-Learner (==?==), etc.

 > Tree based